MobilityData/mobility-feed-api/functions-python/tasks_executor/README.md

   from case 1 or case 2 — that is, which part of the window is real and which is estimated.

 None of this makes the *writes* selective.
-A marched day is written back whatever its source, so the run still rewrites `sealcriterion` and, in `all` mode, the snapshot rows for those days (with the same `observed_status` it just read, but recomputed timestamps).
+A marched day is written back whatever its source, so the run rewrites `sealcriterion` and — under the default `all` — the snapshot rows for those days too, carrying the same `observed_status` it just read but recomputed timestamps.
 Keep the window to the history you actually mean to fill.

 A re-march **replaces** rather than accumulates.
 It rewrites only the days it marched, keyed on `(feed_id, criterion, snapshot_date)`, so days outside the new window keep their earlier